Updated November 2025

 See this in live action for yourself at the Oregon Truffle Festival and experience the wonders of truffles and the unique culinary traditions of Oregon!

-This year, the Oregon Truffle Festival will take place in late January and February of 2023, where there will be tons of events and opportunities for you to try Oregon’s jewel–the truffle.
+This year, the Oregon Truffle Festival will take place in late Late February 2026, where there will be tons of events and opportunities for you to try Oregon’s jewel–the truffle.

 19. Go Winter Camping on the Oregon Coast